NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 * Likelihood
     + Relation to OLS for linear model
+    + Likelihood and an orientation to Bayesian statistics
 * Overfitting
 * Regularization
+    + relation to Bayesian statistics
     + Model comparison
         - AIC
     + Feature selection